yberreby/yberreby.github.io/content/posts/2025-11-25-strangedraw/index.md

 It is recommended to view it on a computer.

 If you let the demo run, the particles will settle into the shape of the target text, which can be edited freely in real-time (try it!).
 The weighting of the transportation loss will then be pushed to excessive values, then brought back down, in an endless cycle.
 I encourage you to play around with the system's various knobs; you can get very interesting-looking results by doing so.

-When the system is in a state where the text is legible, try typing your own text and watch how the particles reshape themselves.
-Uncheck the "auto-ramp" feature to play around with the "SWD strength" slider by yourself.
-That parameter is arguably the system's most important knob, as it controls the contribution of the _order_ imposed by the transportation loss.
+Some things to try: when the text is legible, type your own and watch the particles reshape themselves.
+Uncheck "auto-ramp" to play with the "SWD strength" slider yourself—that parameter is arguably the system's most important knob, as it controls the contribution of the _order_ imposed by the transportation loss.

 Claude converted my Python-Taichi-Torch mess into a runnable Web-based demo from the very first attempt; beyond that, I re-prompted it a few times to add a few quality-of-life features.